Elaine! What better way to start off our 8th season than by interviewing you!

 You wrote the sax solo?

 No, I wrote it out!
-You see, it was like this, Alan; everywhere we played, there was a house band–it was quite pathetic, really!
-They never rehearsed our songs even though we always sent a tape ahead of time — they were just lazy; I think they thought they could wing it, play it by ear!
-The sax player would never bother to learn the horn solo, he’d just make something up– insisting that if the “real” sax player were there, that’s what he would do– and I was getting tired of this nonsense so I wrote out the sax solos to all the songs!
+You see, it was like this, Alan; everywhere we played, there was a house band — it was quite pathetic, really!
+They never rehearsed our songs even though we always sent a tape ahead of time — they were just lazy; I think they thought they could just wing it, play it by ear!
+The sax player would never bother to learn the horn solo, he’d just make something up — insisting that if the “real” sax player were there, that’s what he would do — and I was getting tired of this nonsense so I wrote out the sax solos to all the songs!
 (I was listening to a tape of one of our shows recently, and the horn solo sounded like there was a cat on stage attacking another cat!)
 So, here’s what I wrote out:

-You wrote that?
-Did the band members appreciate it, all your work?
+You did that?
+Did the band members appreciate it?

-“The saxaphone isn’t written in the treble clef,” I was told!
+No!
+“The saxophone isn’t written in the treble clef,” I was told!

-Exactly!
+Well excuuuuse me!!!!
 “Could you transpose what I’ve done into whatever clef it’s supposed to be in?!”
 I asked?
-Reluctantly, and acting put-upon, the saxophonist did exactly that.
-It was the first time our songs ever sounded like they were supposed to!
+Reluctantly, and acting put-upon, the saxophonist did just that.
+It was the first time our songs ever sounded like the record!

-Back in those days, it was a “men’s club” (I guess it probably still is, maybe) and I, being female, was viewed as a curiosity and a pain in the ____!
+Back in those days, it was a “men’s club” (I guess it probably still is, maybe) and I, being female, was viewed as a curiosity and a pain in the butt!